darkcountrygame/Aptos-SmartContracts/README.md

 Part 1:  Smart Contracts.
 This part includes description of all smart contracts(modules) built within the described purpose.
 This part also includes test coverage and setup scripts for Dark Country assets.
 Part 1 is described below.

 Part 2: Demo website.
 A website that practically does all we can with those smart contracts, along with provided demo assets, demo NFT pack drops, staking and unpacking of NFT packs.
 Part 2 can be found in this repository.
-Demo website for testnet can be found here <https://aptos-dark.vercel.app/>
+Demo website for testnet can be found here <https://aptos-dark.vercel.app/>, source code can be found here <https://github.com/darkcountrygame/AptosDemoWebsite>

 Let's dive in:
-Part 1.
-Smart Contracts.

 Part 1.
 Smart Contracts.
 -------------------------